Safety through feedback in Constrained RL: Experiments

 \subsection{Hyperparameters}

-We conducted the experiments on a cluster containing $4$ NVIDIA RTX A5000 GPUs and $96$ core CPUs.
+We conducted the experiments on a cluster quipped with $4$ NVIDIA RTX A5000 GPUs and $96$ core CPUs.
 The experiments took an approximate of two weeks to run.
-The detailed hyperparameters used in the experiments are reported in Table \ref{tab:hyperparameters}.
+The detailed hyperparameters utilized in the experiments are presented in Table \ref{tab:hyperparameters}.
+All results presented in both the main paper and the appendix are based on three independent seeds, with the mean and standard error reported, unless explicitly stated otherwise.